walmartlabs/concord-website/docs/getting-started/triggers.md

 ## Manual Triggers

-Manual triggers can be used to add "shortcuts" to the UI.
+Manual triggers can be used to add items to the repository action drop down in the Concord Console, similar to the default added _Run_ action.

 Each `manual` trigger must specify the flow to execute using the `entryPoint` parameter.
 The `name` parameter is the displayed name of the shortcut.

 After repository triggers are refreshed, the defined `manual` triggers appear as dropdown menu items in the repository actions menu.

 ```yaml
 triggers: